Nickduino/Pi-Somfy/README.md

 To lower your shutter via the Echo speaker, say "Alexa, turn on {SHUTTERNAME}".
 And to rise the shutter again, say “Alexa, turn off {SHUTTERNAME}".

+If you prefer to state the likes of "Alexa, OPEN the shutter" or "Alexa, CLOSE the shutter" (rather than using the words ON or OFF), you can set up a Routine with Alexa.

 ## 7 Credits
 This Library was ported from [Arduino sketch](https://github.com/Nickduino/Somfy_Remote) onto the Pi by @Nickduino to open and close my blinds automatically.